 5 - How to get 5 Star Reviews on Airbnb

-Airbnb is a community where success is measured by feedback and reputation.
+The Airbnb community measures success by feedback and reputation.

-These reviews are like online referrals that can help or hurt your future business substantially.
+Treat your reviews, like online referrals that can help or hurt your airbnb business.

 Don’t leave reviews to chance, do all that you can to create a 5-star guest experience.

 So how do can you set yourself up for success?